 A Scoping Study looking at the suitability of the deposit for development into a 0.5 - 1.0 Mtpa export operation is progressing.
-The study includes stakeholder consultation, preliminary engineering design, environmental assessment, logistics and market assessments along with operational and capital expenditure estimates and financial modelling.
+Preliminary assessment of metallurgy and process plant design, environmental assessment, water supply, the sand market and port access has given the Company confidence that these aspects of the project are achievable within the expected economic and regulatory constraints.